PX4/PX4-Autopilot/apps/examples/README.txt

   CONFIG_EXAMPLES_COMPOSITE_BUFLEN.
 Default 256.

   CONFIG_EXAMPLES_COMPOSITE_TTYUSB - The minor number of the USB serial device.
-    Default is zero (corresponding to /dev/ttyUSB0.
+    Default is zero (corresponding to /dev/ttyUSB0 or /dev/ttyACM0).
 Default is zero.
   CCONFIG_EXAMPLES_COMPOSITE_SERDEV - The string corresponding to
     CONFIG_EXAMPLES_COMPOSITE_TTYUSB.
-The default is "/dev/ttyUSB0".
+The default is "/dev/ttyUSB0" (for the PL2303
+    emulation) or "/dev/ttyACM0" (for the CDC/ACM serial device).
   CONFIG_EXAMPLES_COMPOSITE_BUFSIZE - The size of the serial I/O buffer in
     bytes.
 Default 256 bytes.